Cisco-the-wayword/Metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing invaluable resources to study React.
+- I would like to thank Microverse for providing invaluable resources to study React.
+- I would also like to give credit to[Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>